Loading...

 However, given the cost of purchase and solar panel installation, you would have to wait for years to balance the initial cost.

-Thanks to the solar investment tax credit initiatives, you can make up for your solar installation cost a lot quicker than before.
+Thanks to the solar investment tax credit initiatives, you can make up for your solar installation cost much quicker.
 Moreover, it compensates a decent percentage from your annual tax, so you pay less for your taxable income and other liabilities.

-For an average homeowner, the federal investment tax credit on solar systems could save up to $5000 annually, which is a considerable cost reduction for an average American.
+For an average homeowner, the federal investment tax credit on solar systems could save up to $5000 annually, a considerable cost reduction for an average American.

 How Will Solar Tax Credit Work in the Future?